 Today’s topic: “Let’s kick off Diabetes Blog Week by talking about the diabetes causes and issues that really get us fired up.”
 We''ve been dealing with school and diabetes since 2008 and every year I think it''s going to get easier.
 Every year, every year I am proven wrong.
 Dealing with misconceptions, wrong information and just plain stupidity, to be honest, can be a hindrance in dealing with the normal obstacles of a new school year.

 - He NEEDED This.

 J was awarded a scholarship for camp through our local JDRF.
 He was eligible because he is a Youth Ambassador, and has performed the necessary hours volunteering for JDRF.
 There were some other requirements as well, and an essay explaining why you deserve/want to go was part of the application as well.
+I would like to share with you all part of the essay, the part that after I read it, made me realize my own fears and anxiety didn''t mean anything.
 He NEEDED this, wanted this and deserved it.